+Academics in various disciplines are writing about sport.
 Sport in Society is a multi-disciplinary and inter-disciplinary forum for academics to discuss the growing relationship of sport to significant areas of modern life.
-The Forum Editor’s pick from the current issue: THE ‘BOY SCOUTS’ AND ‘BAD BOYS’ OF SKATEBOARDING: A THEMATIC ANALYSIS OF THE BONES BRIGADE by Indigo Willing, Ben Green & Adele Pavlidis.
+The Forum Editor’s pick from the current issue: NEGOTIATING FEMALE FITNESS DOPING: GENDER, IDENTITY AND TRANSGRESSIONS by Jesper Andreasson & Thomas Johansson.

 Quest is the official journal of the National Association for Kinesiology in Higher Education (NAKHE).
 It is the leading journal for interdisciplinary scholarship for professionals in kinesiology in higher education.
 The Forum Editor’s pick from the current issue: VOLUNTEER BIAS AND FEMALE PARTICIPATION IN EXERCISE AND SPORTS SCIENCE RESEARCH by James Nuzzo.